YuriKun11/Facebook-friends-scraper/README.md

 Install the requirements `pip install -r requirements.txt`

-if that doesn't work try this: py -3 -m install
+if that doesn't work try this: `py -3 -m install selenium` same for the other libraries

 run the script: `fb_scraper.py`